UnexomWid/Exomit/README.md

 ```
 V^
-// Summary: Outputs the input.
+// Summary: Outputs the input as a character.
-// Reads from STDIN and replaces the value at index 0 with the input (STDIN_input), and outputs it to STDOUT.
+// Reads from STDIN and replaces the value at index 0 with the input (STDIN_input), and outputs it to STDOUT as a character.
 ```

 ```